trigaten/Learn_Prompting/docs/applied_prompting/build_chatgpt.md

 <p></p>

 ChatGPT is both a language model and user interface.
-The prompt input by a user to the interface is actually inserted into a larger prompt that contains the enitre conversation between the user and ChatGPT.
+The prompt input by a user to the interface is actually inserted into a larger prompt that contains the entire conversation between the user and ChatGPT.
 This allows the underlying language model to understand the context of the conversation and respond appropriately.

 <div style={{textAlign: 'left'}}>
   <img src={ChatGPT} style={{width: "500px"}} />